 If you feel ready to take any of the 4 GED exams before applying, take them!
 That way you can only work on those subjects you really need and graduate faster.
 Make sure you let us know in your registration application.

 AFTER THE ADMISSION EXAM

-You will receive an email your admission information 1 week after your test (or before).
+You will receive an email your class information as we get closer to the first day of class.
 Please make sure your email is working.